Topical Collagen and the Limits of Skincare

 This is a key point that often gets overlooked.

 Collagen is located mainly in the dermis, the deeper layer of the skin.
 This is where skin strength, firmness, and elasticity are determined.
 The surface layer you apply skincare to—the epidermis—does not naturally contain collagen in the same structural way.
+This separation becomes very important when we later talk about topical collagen products.

 How your skin produces collagen